-By default, the CSM software displays frequency-type histograms, but the user can as well generate volumetric-type histograms by clicking the VOLUMETRIC button on the screen.
+By default, the DPV software displays frequency-type histograms, but the user can as well generate volumetric-type histograms by clicking the VOLUMETRIC button on the screen.
 The major difference between the two types of histograms is that volumetric ones take into account the size of the particle.
-This means that a $30\mu$ m particle would contribute 27 times more to the histogram than a $10\mu$ m particle.
+This means that a 30μ m particle would contribute 27 times more to the histogram than a 10μ m particle.

 Finally, the laser Illumination button must be clicked when you are looking at cold particles.
-Be sure to click that button and to activate the laser, by turning the laser enable key to on position and by pressing the laser button (the button becomes red when the laser is activated), prior to take cold particles measurements.
+In such case you will lose the temperature measurement since monochromatic IR laser light is shined into the measurement volume.
+Be sure to click that button and to activate the laser prior to take cold particles measurements.

-6.2.1.5 HOME TAB - ACQUISITION CONTROL SECTION

-FIGURE 15 ACQUISITION CONTROL BUTTONS

-- The [pause] button is used to pause the acquisition or the playback of a recorded experiment - The [play] button is used to resume the acquisition or resume playback of a recorded experiment - The [stop] button is used to stop recording an experiment - The [close] button is used to stop playing a recorded experiment and return to live mode
+ENSORS FOR ADVANCED PROCESS CONTROL Product Manual, Edition 2, April 2014 6.3.1.5 H TOME TAB - ACQUISITION CONTROL SECTION FIGURE 19 ACQUISITION CONTROL BUTTONS H The [pause] button is used to pause the acquisition or the playback of a recorded experiment The [play] button is used to resume the acquisition or resume playback of a recorded experiment The [stop] button is used to stop recording an experiment X The [close] button is used to stop playing a recorded experiment and return to live mode

-6.2.2 Contour Plots
+6.3.2 Contour Plots

 Thanks to the XY scanning unit, cross sectional mapping of the spray plume is possible.
-Results of the scans can be plotted under the form of contour plots has shown on Figure 16 Contour plots.
+Results of the scans can be plotted under the form of contour plots has shown on Figure 20 Contour plots.

-FIGURE 16 CONTOUR PLOTS
+FIGURE 20 CONTOUR PLOTS